 - Ask about physical activity.
 Exercise is important for heart health.
 Your child's healthcare provider can tell you how much exercise your child needs each day and which exercises are best for him or her.
 Your child may not be able to do some physical activities or sports.
 The decision may depend on the type of defect your child has and if it was repaired.
 Your child's healthcare provider can give you written instructions for activities your child can do.
 You can give the instructions to your child's school officials.

 - Give your child a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, and beans.
 Your child's healthcare provider or a dietitian can help you plan healthy meals and snacks for your child.

 - Keep your child's teeth clean and healthy.
-Have your child get regular checkups at the dentist and brushes his teeth as directed.
-Cavities increase your child's risk for endocarditis (infection in the lining around his heart).
-He may need an antibiotic before he has dental procedures.
+Have your child get regular checkups at the dentist.
+Make sure your child brushes his or her teeth as directed.
+Cavities increase your child's risk for endocarditis (infection in the lining around his or her heart).
+Antibiotics may be needed before dental procedures.
 The antibiotic can help prevent an infection caused by bacteria.

 - Ask about vaccines your child needs.
-Vaccines can help protect your child from infections that can be dangerous for a child with a heart defect.
-Ask which vaccines your child needs and when to get them.
+Vaccines can help protect your child from diseases that can be dangerous for a child who has CHD.
+Examples include the flu, measles, and COVID-19.
+Ask which vaccines your child needs and when he or she should get them.